tibetiroka/endless-sky-wiki-generator/README.md

-# Endless Sky Wiki Generator
+# Endless Sky Wiki

-This repository houses various automation tools and data used with the community-made Endless Sky wiki.
-If you are looking for the wiki repository, visit TODO instead.
+This repository houses the semi-official Endless Sky wiki, alongside various tools and data used to make it happen.
+This branch of the repository houses the wiki pages; for most people, this is what you are looking for.
 > [!NOTE]
 > Each tool has its own branch.
-The default (master) branch is used to house shared documentation.
+The default (master) branch is used to house the wiki and shared documentation.

 - `changelog-generator`: Git-based changelog generator and Endless Sky data parser.
   - This tool parses the entire commit history of the game, parses the data files, and generates JSON files from them.